sansin5982/Statistics-with-R/Chi-squared-test.md

     men = c(150, 120, 45)
     women = c(320, 270, 100)

--   Creating data frames from 2 vectors using rbind
+-   Creating a data frame from 2 vectors using rbind

 <!-- -->